jonas-schievink/rubble/README.md

-# rubble
+# rubble \*WIP\*

-> A Bluetooth Low-Energy stack for embedded Rust
+A BLE stack for embedded Rust

 [![Build Status](https://travis-ci.org/jonas-schievink/rubble.svg?branch=master)](https://travis-ci.org/jonas-schievink/rubble)

 This will hopefully eventually become a Bluetooth® Low Energy compatible protocol stack.

-**NOTE: None of this has passed the Bluetooth Qualification Process, so it must not be used in commercial products!**
+**NOTE: None of this has passed the Bluetooth® Qualification Process, so it cannot be used in commercial products!**

 ## Contributing